wp-plugins/json-api/readme.txt

 == Upgrade Notice ==

+= 0.9 =
+Added a new data manipulation method: `create_post`.

+= 0.8.3 =
+Oh dear, I didn't tag 0.8.2 in the stable tags thing.

+= 0.8.2 =
+Just fixing a mislabeled 0.8.1 release in the changelog.

+= 0.8.1 =
+This is a bug fix release for JSONP support.
+Thanks to Ben Wilson for reporting it!

 = 0.8 =
 Added what may be the last introspection feature: post attachments.
 You can now see images and other media that have been added to posts.

-= 0.8.1 =
-This is a bug fix release for JSONP support.
-Thanks to Ben Wilson for reporting it!

-= 0.8.2 =
-Just fixing a mislabeled 0.8.1 release in the changelog.

-= 0.8.3 =
-Oh dear, I didn't tag 0.8.2 in the stable tags thing.